 For those who prefer running shoes that can also be worn as sneakers, the Adidas Ultraboost 21 might just be the perfect trainer.
-The latest iteration of the Ultraboost franchise – which happens to be Adidas' most successful running shoe series – adds more BOOST, the new Adidas LEP torsion system as well as the updated Primeknit+ upper.
+The latest iteration of the Ultraboost franchise – which happens to be Adidas' most successful running shoe series – adds more BOOST, the new Adidas LEP torsion system, and the updated Primeknit+ upper.

-Better still, they look rather sexy too, albeit especially during winter, it will be pretty hard to keep their box-fresh for too long, given the default bright colourway.
-I guess it doesn't matter, as people will either buy the Ultraboost 21 to add it to their sneaker collection or to run in them, and both parties will use the shoes accordingly.
+Better still, they look rather sexy too, albeit especially during winter; it will be pretty hard to keep their box-fresh for too long, given the default bright colourway.
+I guess it doesn't matter, as people will either buy the Ultraboost 21 to add it to their sneaker collection or run in them, and both parties will use the shoes accordingly.
 As in, either keep them in the box and only get them out when the weather is dry or run in them, regardless of the weather.

 The latter group (runners) will thoroughly enjoy cruising through their daily runs in the Adidas Ultraboost 21.
 They are comfortable, responsive and display all the features I expect to see in great training shoes.
 They might be a tad bit on the heavy side – the UB21 is almost twice as heavy as some of the lighter racing shoes on this list – but since these are not performance shoes, it doesn't really matter.
 The extra BOOST under the heel will help mitigate impact force, and the LEP torsion system will enable runners to keep their stride straight, all without making the shoes way stiffer in the process.